Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) Financial Comparison

-Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) are both construction companies, but which is the better stock?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, dividends, valuation, risk, profitability and institutional ownership.
+Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) are both construction companies, but which is the superior business?
+We will compare the two companies based on the strength of their dividends, risk, analyst recommendations, profitability, earnings, institutional ownership and valuation.

 This table compares Rexhall Industries and Thor Industries’ net margins, return on equity and return on assets.